Online PD Measurements in Underground Power Cable

 2. Solving the challenge of High noise during online partial discharge measurement

-It is very well known that Online partial discharge measurements are challenging as compared to Offline partial discharge measurements due to presence of huge noise.
+Online partial discharge measurements are more challenging than offline ones due to high noise levels.
 Noise can be present in power supply which is powering up equipment.
 It can be power cable system noise or can be coming from environment.
 Noise can vary from site to site.

-A PD measurement equipment must be equipped with different sets of filters as two different sites are never same.
+A PD measurement device must include different sets of filters, as no two sites are ever the same.
 There are different techniques available in commercial systems that can help in eliminating or minimizing noise on site.

-Do you know Rugged Monitoring HPM601 Partial Discharge Monitor is equipped with real-time band pass filters.
+Did you know that Rugged Monitoring’s HPM601 Partial Discharge Monitor uses real-time band-pass filters?
 These filters are software configurable with different options of bandwidths and cut-off frequencies.
-Apart from Band-Pass filters, HPM601 Monitor is equipped with Wavelet as well as Moving Average filters that are performed in real-time on acquired data.
+In addition to Band-Pass filters, the HPM601 Monitor applies Wavelet and Moving Average filters in real time to the acquired data.
 These collection of multiple options of filters make on-site experience like a breeze.

 3. Select the right partial discharge monitor to analyse multiple signals

-When doing online partial discharge measurements, there can be multiple signals; multiple PD sources or multiple noise signals.
-Most of these noise signals can be eliminated if a PD monitor is equipped with string denoising features like HPM601 PD Monitor from Rugged Monitoring.
+When doing online partial discharge measurements, there can be multiple signals, multiple PD sources or multiple noise signals.
+Using its string denoising features, the HPM601 PD Monitor from Rugged Monitoring eliminates most noise signals.

 Phase Resolved Partial Discharge Graphs also known as PRPD graphs are one the best tools to identify type of defect.
 Different types of defects have different patterns of PRPD.
 Hence a knowledge of these patterns will help in better analyzing PD activity.